 - 1 garlic clove

 Unlike other soups, you actually want to start cooking the ingredients in your slow cooker before you add in the milk.
 Dice the potatoes and put the diced potatoes in first to get them cooking.
 If your slow cooker has a high setting, then use it.

 Then add in the remainder of the ingredients, finely chopped based on your preferences.
-You’ll need to mince the garlic, however, so that you don’t overwhelm someone if they bite into a big chunk of it.
+However, you’ll need to mince the garlic so that you don’t overwhelm someone if they bite into a big chunk of it.